open-data-rescue/climate-data-rescue/README.md

 ### Asset

-Assets are the objects which you wish to have the user transcribe.
+Assets are the objects which you wish to have the user transcribe (usually a ledger page).
 They contain a link to the image file to be shown, a desired width to be displayed at and a template_id to be applied to them.
 The Template that Asset belongs to defines the Fields that can be transcribed.

-Assets are organised in to asset_collections.
-These are collections of assets which the user will look through and transcribe.
-Assets must belong to an AssetCollection.
+Assets are organised in to pagetypes.
+These are collections of assets (pages) with the same layout, which the user will look through and transcribe.
+Assets must belong to an Pagetype.

 #### Relationships
 - has many: transcriptions
-- belongs to: template, asset collection
+- belongs to: template, pagetype

 #### Attributes
 - integer  "height"